ganjorik/ganjorik/README.md

 - Liquibase database migrations
 - Layered architecture (Controller → Service → DAO)

-The project is continuously extended with new features and automated tests.
+The project is gradually evolving with new features and automated tests.

 ---